Apollo3zehn/PureHDF/README.md

     .AsSpan2D(height: 20, width: 10);
 ```

-No data are being copied and you can work with the array similar to a normal `Span<T>`, i.e. you may want to [slice](https://learn.microsoft.com/en-us/windows/communitytoolkit/high-performance/span2d) through it.
+No data is being copied and you can work with the array similar to a normal `Span<T>`, i.e. you may want to [slice](https://learn.microsoft.com/en-us/windows/communitytoolkit/high-performance/span2d) through it.

 # 8 Concurrency